TeamIRI/ripcurrent-log-alert/README.md

 ## Execution

-The dependencies for this example can be installed by running `pip install requirements.txt`, and the script can be run by executing the command `python main.py`.
+The dependencies for this example can be installed by running `pip install -r requirements.txt`, and the script can be run by executing the command `python main.py`.